intersocs/sistem.intersocs.ie/data/coc.md

 To report an incident look for a staff member by badge/attire or contact our incident response team below:

-- Organizer Oleh Zasadnyy, [+38 093 486 6460](tel:+380934866460), o.zasadnyy@gdg.org.ua
-- Organizer Sofiya Huts, [+38 093 486 1425](tel:+380934861425), s.huts@gdg.org.ua

 #### Anonymous report

-You can make an anonymous report [here](https://bit.ly/2RstTJ8).
+You can make an anonymous report [here]().
 We can't follow up with you directly, but we will fully investigate it and take whatever action is necessary to prevent a recurrence.